joaoregis/reactjs-boilerplate/README.md

+# WARNING: [Deprecated] This project will be discontinued to start a new initiative of boilerplate.

 # Introduction

 A simple boilerplate for React.JS in ECMAScript 6 for projects with Materialize, jQuery, AxiosJS, Redux and other utilities packages.